Euro zone yields hit 3-month highs as central bank anxiety holds | Business

 Euro zone yields hit 3-month highs as central bank anxiety holds

-On Tuesday, U.S. 10-year Treasury yields jumped to their highest level since June and several other benchmark yields rose to their highest since the start of the COVID-19 pandemic.
-Though the European Central Bank is poised to keep monetary policy looser for longer than its peers because of the bloc's economic outlook, the moves are also pushing up euro zone bond yields, which are closely correlated to U.S. Treasuries.
+Euro zone bond yields rose to their highest in three months on Tuesday and inflation expectations reached levels last seen in 2015, as markets fretted over leading central banks' monetary policy outlooks.

-Euro zone bond yields rose to their highest in three months on Tuesday, and a market gauge of inflation expectations to its highest level since 2015, as markets continued to fret about leading central banks' monetary policy outlooks.
-Government bond yields have been on the rise since U.S. Federal Reserve policymakers last week projected that the central bank would be ready to raise rates in 2022, and said the Fed could begin reducing its monthly bond purchases as soon as November.
-Similar messaging from the Bank of England has also added to the hawkish tone.
+Euro zone bond yields rose to their highest in three months on Tuesday and inflation expectations reached levels last seen in 2015, as markets fretted over leading central banks' monetary policy outlooks.
+Government bond yields have been rising since U.S. Federal Reserve policymakers last week projected the central bank would be ready to raise rates in 2022, and said the Fed could begin reducing its monthly bond purchases as soon as November.
+Similar messaging from the Bank of England has added to the hawkish tone.

 Surging energy prices and bottlenecks in supply chains have stoked inflation across the world, putting pressure on bond investors and central bankers who have seen the rise so far as transitory.
 On Tuesday, U.S. 10-year Treasury yields jumped to their highest level since June and several other benchmark yields rose to their highest since the start of the COVID-19 pandemic.

-Germany's 10-year yield, the benchmark for the bloc, rose over 4 basis points to the highest since the start of July at -0.181% and was last up over 2 bps to -0.20% by 1048 GMT.
-Italy's 10-year yield rose over 5 bps to 0.853%, the highest since end-June.
+Germany's 10-year yield, the benchmark for the bloc, rose to the highest since end June 30 at -0.172% before paring gains.
+By 1515 GMT it was up 3 bps at -0.198%.
+Italy's 10-year yield rose to its highest since end-June and was last up 6 bps at 0.858%.
 French and Dutch 10-year yields rose to similar milestones.

-A key gauge tracked by the ECB rose to the highest since 2015 at 1.8332%.
-"It feeds into my theory that (monetary policy) uncertainty is having an impact here ...
+A gauge tracked by the ECB rose to the highest since July 2015 at 1.8332%.
+It was last at 1.7855%.
+"It feeds into my theory that (monetary policy) uncertainty is having an impact here...
 If you're uncertain for the outlook for inflation, you need additional compensation to go long breakevens," said Richard McGuire, head of rates strategy at Rabobank in London.

-"Ordinarily, you would think if central banks are becoming more hawkish, we should be pricing out inflation expectations ... but we're not and I think that combination of events is a clear signal that something else is afoot."
-Against that backdrop, close attention will be paid to ECB policymakers speaking at its central bank forum, starting with ECB President Christine Lagarde at 1200 GMT.
+"Ordinarily, you would think if central banks are becoming more hawkish, we should be pricing out inflation expectations... but we're not and I think that combination of events is a clear signal that something else is afoot."
+ECB President Christine Lagarde on Tuesday played down inflation fears and promised patience before policy tightening as the bank was determined not to overreact to what it still deems a temporary surge in prices.

-U.S. Fed chairman Jerome Powell and Treasury Secretary Janet Yellen will testify at a Congress hearing in Washington at 1400 GMT.
+U.S. Fed Chair Jerome Powell said on Tuesday the U.S. economy is far from achieving maximum employment, a key component of the central bank's requirements for raising interest rates.
 In the primary market, the Netherlands raised 4.915 billion euros from the launch of a new bond due 2029 at auction.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)